brittohalloran/notestack/README.txt

 Website code for Notestack.me

-The DEV branch is changed!
+this is in the master branch